octanove/shiba/README.md

 ## Training Methodology

 We trained on the Japanese Wikipedia corpus, using mostly identical preprocessing to the Tohoku University [Japanese Bert](https://github.com/cl-tohoku/bert-japanese) model.
-Training example creation was done similarly to RoBERTa[[2]](#2), packing as many sentences as will fit into each training example.
+Training example creation was done similarly to RoBERTa[[2]](#2), packing as many sentences as could fit into each training example.
 Our masking strategy was _random span masking_, whereby we perform dynamic random masking on contiguous spans of characters.
 Where `[M]` is a unicode codepoint representing a mask character, an example masking transformation might look like the below.

 > 柴犬は最強の犬種である
 >